-The desire to build, or write, or climb big things is always coupled with anxiety.
-But once you get started, make that first move, find your flow, the rest can begin to fall into place.
+We often find anxiety mixed with the desire to build, or write, or climb big things.
+But once we get started, make that first move, find our flow, the rest can begin to fall into place.

 For writing, maybe it’s hitting “publish” on the post you’ve proofread five times.
 Or maybe it’s just the first sentence on the page.

 In climbing, it can be stepping up to a boulder problem you know will be tough for you.
 Or maybe it’s just getting yourself into the gym or packed for the crag.

 In everyday life, it can be as simple as tapping “send” on a message you’ve anxiously re-typed several times.

 We face these little choices every day.
 The choice between the voice that says “walk away” and the voice that says “just go.”
 The choice to take a step, to raise a hand, to open a door, to send a message or pick up the phone.
 To turn on the camera.
 To step up on stage.